samgillman/simpleca/PROTOCOL.md

-# Calcium Imaging Analysis Protocol
+# SimpleCa²⁺: Calcium Imaging Analysis Protocol

 ## 1. Introduction

-This document provides a comprehensive guide on how to use the Calcium Imaging Analysis application.
+This document provides a comprehensive guide on how to use the SimpleCa²⁺ application.
 The purpose of this tool is to process, analyze, and visualize calcium imaging data from individual recordings, allowing for the quantification of cellular responses and the generation of publication-quality figures and tables.

 ## 2. Data Preparation